Foie gras: Controversy

 The controversial nature of foie gras production was identified in a paper that juxtaposed the views of "foie gras production as the apotheosis of murderous meat production, and those who consider it to be a co-production between humans and animals".

-Animal rights and welfare advocates such as Animal Equality, PETA, Viva!, and the Humane Society of the United States contend that foie gras production methods, and force-feeding in particular, constitute cruel treatment of animals.
+Animal rights and welfare advocates such as Animal Equality, PETA, Viva!, the Humane Society of the United States, and FOUR PAWS contend that foie gras production methods, and force-feeding in particular, constitute cruel treatment of animals.

 An Ipsos MORI poll found that 63% of the UK population would like to see a complete ban on the sale of foie gras in the UK.

 In 2011 and 2012, Animal Equality conducted investigations inside four foie gras farms in France and five in Spain, exposing the cruelty of force-feeding.
 The footage collected reveals ducks covered in blood with broken and torn beaks, birds kept in small metal cages with no room to turn around, and ducks and geese desperately struggling to avoid force-feeding.

 In April–May 2013, an investigator from Mercy for Animals recorded an undercover video at Hudson Valley Foie Gras farm in New York state.
 The footage showed workers forcefully pushing tubes down ducks' throats.
 One worker said of the force-feeding process: "Sometimes the duck doesn't get up, and it dies.
 There have been times that 20 ducks were killed."
 Hudson Valley operations manager Marcus Henley replied that the farm's mortality statistics are not above average for the poultry industry.
 Because Hudson Valley provides foie gras to Amazon.com, Mercy for Animals began a campaign urging Amazon to stop selling foie gras, a move that has already been made by Costco, Safeway, and Target.

 In November 2013, the Daily Mirror published a report based on the video they obtained depicting cruelty towards ducks in a farm owned by French firm Ernest Soulard, which is a supplier to celebrity chef Gordon Ramsay's restaurants.
 The restaurant chain suspended purchasing from the supplier following the exposé.